Gainful Employment – Engaged Humanities

 Our alumni web page highlights some of their stories

-DOE Gainful Employment Disclosure MA scroll down for the Department of Education disclosure
+ED Gainful Employment Disclosure MA or scroll down for the Department of Education disclosure

 The below discussion is intended to provide insight into what we view as Pacifica’s relatively unique status when considering gainful employment data.
 We believe it is important for you to have the opportunity to review all of the relevant information in order to have a complete picture of Pacifica’s status and your possibilities in relation to gainful employment.